odan/excel/README.md

 ## Features

-- Extreme performance and minimal memory usage.
+- Optimized for minimal memory usage and high performance.
+- Compatibility with Microsoft Excel 2007-365 (ISO/IEC 29500-1:2016).
+- Compatibility with LibreOffice / OpenOffice Calc.
+- In-memory operation by default.
-- No hard disk access required.
+- Optional hard disk access, when memory limitations are reached.
 - Header columns with bold font.
-- Custom sheet name.
+- Custom worksheet name.

 ## Limitations

 The purpose of this package is to provide a very fast and memory efficient XLSX file generator.
-It is designed for very fast data output, but not for fancy worksheet styles.
+It's designed for very fast data output, but not for fancy worksheet styles.
 If you need more flexibility in terms of multiple sheets and colorful designs, you may use a